ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 ```
 {: pre}

-## Editing Threads per core using the API
+## Editing Threads per core with the API
 {: #edit-threads-per-core-api-vpc}
 {: api}